scottishgovernment/resources.mygov.scot/_criterion/usable-and-accessible.md

 ### In the beta assessment

-At the beta assessment they also need to:
+To pass, the service team usually need to:

 * show their service is accessible
 * explain how they’ve done usability testing, including users with the lowest level of digital skills